Youngzt998/ziteng.yang.github.io/index.md

 See more details in [Projects](/project/) .

-**Currently：**

-- **Verification-aided Compiler Optimization**: An expedition to support compiler optimization aided by verification information carried by programs

 **Previously:**

+- **Verification-aided Compiler Optimization**
+  - I proposed a frame verification work and gave a trial on "toy logic" for an expedition to support compiler optimization aided by verification information carried by programs
+  - This project was now continued by  [Hanzhi Liu](https://misaka.center/), an undergraduate student at SJTU, also advised by Qinxiang Cao) to implement this optimization and framework in VST's separation logic [VST = Verified Software Toolchain]
+  - Further detail should be secret now

 - **Finite Canonical Model for Completeness Theory in Coq Based on UnifySL**: An extension from framework of infinite model for completeness theorem proof to finite model in a logic library  [*UnifySL*](https://github.com/QinxiangCao/UnifySL) for [*Coq*](https://coq.inria.fr/) proof assistant.